The US Masters 2023

 The 36-Hole Cut

-After the first two days of play, there is a cut-off line draw.
-Round 2 of the US Masters is an important moment for the event, as it’s the first time the field of contestants is whittled down by a significant number of players, and only those that meet the criteria make the final cut.
+After the first two days of play, there is a cut-off line.
+Round two of the US Masters is an important moment for the event, as it’s the first time the field of contestants is whittled down by a significant number of players, and only those that meet the criteria make the final cut.
 At this point, you will be able to focus a little better on the most likely odds to win the Masters series.

 The current cut rule introduced in 2013 currently excludes players that are outside the Top 50+ ties and also aren’t within 10 strokes of the leader after the 36th hole.